The performance of your screens comes down to following:

-Higher quality, better equipped devices that have greater memory and faster processors will always run your apps more efficiently.
-There is a huge variety of device options, particularly with Android, and so whenever possible you should specify known, tested devices for your users to procure.
+Higher quality, better equipped devices that have greater memory and faster processors will run your apps more efficiently.
+There is a huge variety of device options, particularly with Android.

 We recommend staying below 100 fields per page in your design, as each field in a page has a device rendering cost that impacts memory usage and performance.